 Multiple factors make ages 4 to 12 the ideal time for a Disneyland visit:

-1. Lasting Memories: Our earliest concrete memories form around ages 5-6.
+1. Lasting Memories: Our earliest concrete memories form between ages 5 and 6.
 A Disneyland trip at this best age creates lifelong nostalgia.

 2. Height Requirements: By age four, most children can ride various attractions at both Disneyland Park and Disney California Adventure.
-The 2025 height requirement updates still allow most 4+ year-olds to enjoy many rides.
+The recent height requirement updates still allow most 4-year-olds and older to enjoy many rides.

 3. Story Immersion: Kids this age become deeply invested in beloved Disney stories and characters.
 Fantasy literally springs to life before their eyes.